Mjz86/c_colon/README.md

 a typical r-value reference like c++ but borrow  checked like T&, and if unrestricted , like c++. its mut is used in the move constructors. its const is used in the copy constructors.

+if a function throws by exception,  this value is considered dropped/uninitilized if T is mutable . however if returned,  this value would still be considered in its lifetime.

 ( unlike c++ ,T&& cant bind to  const T&, but T& can bind to const T&&)

 T&&&: